cosmicjs/static-multi-language-app/README.md

 ## How it works
 1. The build process uses the Cosmic JS API to fetch `Nodes`, and bundles it within the `bundle.js` file.
-2. When the page is loaded, depending on your preferred method, the bundled Cosmic JS Language Library will load dynamicly rendered strings.
+2. When the page is loaded, depending on your preferred method, the bundled Cosmic JS Language Library will load dynamically rendered strings.
 2. You then can use the bundled Cosmic Language Library to render and change languages on the fly.